wellspentstyle/SaleSite/replit.md

 - **Hybrid Scraper**: Automatically extracts product data (brand, name, image, price, percent off) from URLs using a multi-phase pipeline (JSON-LD, HTML extraction, AI).
 Brand extraction intelligently identifies actual product brands (not website names).
 Includes a Playwright fallback for client-side rendered sites and a manual entry UI for failed scrapes.
 Batch scraping is optimized with domain-level skip logic: if the first URL from a domain fails, all remaining URLs from that domain are instantly skipped (avoiding wasted API calls and processing time).
 - **Confidence Scoring**: Scraped products are assigned a confidence score (1-100) to indicate extraction accuracy, aiding in manual review.
 - **Brand Research**: AI-powered brand research tool using real web search data via Serper.dev API.
 Features include:
-  - **5-phase targeted search strategy** for maximum accuracy:
+  - **6-phase targeted search strategy** (up to 7 with fallbacks) for maximum accuracy:
     1. Products search with prices (fallback if snippets lack prices, strict real-price-only policy)
     2. Ownership verification (checks for H&M Group, LVMH, Kering, Richemont conglomerates)
     3. Sustainability certifications (B Corp, Fair Trade, GOTS, organic materials)
-    4. Pants/trousers sizing (extracts actual max women's size available)
+    4. Pants/trousers sizing (fallback to "size chart guide" if no sizing found)
+    5. Category detection (comprehensive search for shoes, bags, accessories, jewelry, swimwear)
-    5. Ownership & diversity (women-owned, BIPOC-owned detection)
+    6. Ownership & diversity (women-owned, BIPOC-owned detection)
   - AI extraction of 3-5 product URLs with **real prices only** (no estimates or guesses)
   - Domain validation ensures only official brand website data is used
   - Price tier calculation: $ (<$250), $$ (<$500), $$$ (<$1100), $$$$ ($1100+)